Jake Bobo: Professional career

 Following the conclusion of the 2023 NFL draft, the Seattle Seahawks signed Bobo on May 12, 2023 as an undrafted free agent.
 Following a standout preseason, during which starting wide receiver DK Metcalf praised him as "more detailed than I will ever be," the Seahawks announced that he had made the initial 53-man roster.
 In a Week 2 win against the Detroit Lions, Bobo caught his first regular-season NFL pass, gaining three yards on a toss from Seahawks quarterback Geno Smith.
 Bobo caught his first regular-season NFL touchdown during the Week 3 victory over the Carolina Panthers when he came down with a 5-yard jump ball from Smith during the fourth quarter.
 As a rookie, he appeared in all 17 games.
 He finished with 19 receptions for 196 yards and two touchdowns.
 Bobo also scored a rushing touchdown on a three-yard carry, which was his only rushing attempt that season.

+In the 2024 season, Bobo had 13 receptions for 107 yards and a touchdown.
+In the 2025 season, Bobo contributed mainly on special teams.
+He scored a receiving touchdown in the NFC Championship against the Los Angeles Rams in a 31–27 victory.
+Bobo played in Super Bowl LX, and earned his first Super Bowl title when the Seahawks defeated the New England Patriots 29–13.

+Designated as a restricted free agent in the 2026 offseason, the Seahawks tendered Bobo on March 11, 2026.
+On March 23, days after being added to the Jacksonville Jaguars' offer sheet, Bobo re-signed with the Seahawks on a two-year contract.
+He was placed on season-ending injured reserve on August 22 after sustaining a knee injury during a joint practice with the Tennessee Titans.